An excellent, informative and fascinating concert! Definitely an ensemble I should engage again.

 Blondel performs medieval and renaissance music on shawms, bagpipes, curtals and recorders.

-Blondel was established with the aim of airing the music of Medieval and Renaissance wind bands.
+Blondel plays the music of Medieval and Renaissance wind bands.
 Towns and grand households across Europe employed musicians to entertain at dances and banquets and as a symbol of their prestige.
 Professional wind players would have been expected to play on a wide range of instruments, the foremost of which were the double-reeded shawms.